-- Cocaine has an effect on the brain, and it alters dopamine, which is an important chemical in communication between the brain and the rest of the body.
+Cocaine alters dopamine, which is an essential neurotransmitter for communication between the brain and the rest of the body.
 Dopamine is a critical part of the functionality of the brain, it is responsible for the processes controlling pleasure and reward, as well as movement.

 In many instances, cocaine can also affect the parts of the brain that control memory, new information and emotions.
 Most mental conditions, including bipolar disorder, involve imbalances in the dopamine system of the brain.
 When someone uses cocaine, especially for an extended period, symptoms of mental disorders can either start to emerge or become worse.